 - Pass Indicator - allows operators to determine if they are in pre-pass, pass or post-pass in relation to the AOS/LOS for the contact.

 - Pass Plan - an interactive checklist of instructions an operator is expected to complete during a pass.
-This includes, but is not limited to: Checkboxes, drop down selectors and play and pause controls.
+This includes, but is not limited to: Checkboxes, Select menus and play and pause controls.

 - Mnemonic Snapshot - allows operators to inspect a mnemonic called out for verification in the pass plan.